-Placements vary depending on location, duration and the gifts and make-up of your team.
-Church team visits usually last between two weeks and a month and we aim to give team members new and useful experiences in cultural learning.
-Placements will combine service to a community overseas, word ministry in the community, and discipleship within the team.
+Placements vary depending on the time you have and the gifts of your team.
+They usually last between one week and one month.
+The visit will combine practical service, word ministry and discipleship within the team.
 Teams might help with holiday bible clubs, schools work or children’s camps.
 They may teach English, evangelise among students, teach the Bible, or do practical tasks.
 Most church teams visit the mission partner they’re linked with, but some go to help another of our gospel workers at a particular time of need.

 What’s the process?

-Why go through Crosslinks rather than organise a trip independently as a church?
+Why go through Crosslinks rather than organise a trip independently?

-Crosslinks also looks after short-termers while overseas – particularly in the cases of health or security emergencies.
-This is something that churches sending teams independently may struggle with – we have in-country knowledge, emergency and evacuation procedures, connections to medical advisors and comprehensive travel insurance cover for our short-term volunteers.
+Whilst you’re overseas, Crosslinks will be on-hand to look after you.
+This is something that churches may struggle with independently.
+We have in-country knowledge, emergency and evacuation procedures, connections to medical advisors and comprehensive travel insurance cover.

-We also facilitate debriefing after the trip for the team, which is an essential part of overseas mission.
-Crosslinks can also offer ongoing support in conjunction with the team members’ church if needed.
+After the trip, we facilitate debriefing which is an essential part of overseas mission.
+Crosslinks can also offer ongoing support in conjunction with your church if needed.

-The total cost of the church team will vary depending on team size, location and length of placement.
+The cost will vary depending on team size, location and duration.
 We’ll help you with budgeting and fundraising and arrange your flights using our charity discount air fares.
-Flights are provided at a separate cost and are authorised under Diversity Travel (ATOL 9566) and protected under the ATOL scheme.
+Flights are provided and authorised under Diversity Travel (ATOL 9566) and protected under the ATOL scheme.
 Aside from the budgeted items, team members will need to cover their personal preparation costs, such as necessary vaccines.

-If you’ve already chatted with your church leaders or mission committee about arranging a team, the next step is to contact Daisy Bartholomew and we can then help you find a suitable placement and time, with your input.
+Chat to your church leaders or mission committee and then contact Daisy Bartholomew.
 Please allow at least four months before your proposed date of travel.

-The church organising the team must provide its own leaders, usually one male and one female, who will need to submit an application to Crosslinks (form available here).
+The church organising the team must provide its own leaders, usually one male and one female.
+The team leaders need to submit an application to Crosslinks (form available here).
 The leaders will also take applications from and interview prospective team members using forms we’ll provide.

-Occasionally we are asked to send out a team of workers to meet a specific short-term need: running a bible holiday club, helping with work among students, or rural outreach, for example.
-We call these ‘open teams’ and we advertise opportunities here.
+Instead of visiting their mission partner, open teams are sent out to meet a specific short-term need: running a bible holiday club, helping with work among students or rural outreach.
 To join a team, you need to be willing to serve, ready to learn, able to articulate the gospel clearly, and up for a challenge!
 All open team opportunities are advertised here.

 2019 church team opportunities

 There are opportunities to serve as a group from your church or CU with mission partners in Serbia, Pakistan, South Africa, Nigeria, Thailand, Kenya and more.
 Opportunities include a range of mission activities at various times of the year.
-For summer 2019, please enquire with us by Jan/Feb 2019.
+Email Daisy by Jan/Feb 2019.